-El Paso County Public Services Department strives to provide for the efficient flow of traffic within the County during periods of inclement winter weather.
-The Highway Section coordinates with the Fleet Management Section, which maintains a fleet of snow removal equipment to include trucks with plows and sanders, motor graders, front-end loaders, snow blowers, and track-type dozers.
+El Paso County Department of Public Works strives to provide for the efficient flow of traffic within the County during periods of inclement winter weather.
+The Highway Section coordinates with the Fleet Management Section which maintains a fleet of snow removal equipment to include trucks with plows and sanders, motor graders, front-end loaders, snow blowers, and track-type dozers.

 Operators and equipment are responsible for assigned routes in El Paso County during storms.
 If the storms are regional and not County-wide, equipment and operators in those areas where no snow removal or ice control operations are required, will move into those areas where such operations are required.
-Priorities have been established on roads and streets within the jurisdiction of the El Paso County Public Services Department.
+Priorities have been established on roads and streets within the jurisdiction of the El Paso County Department of Public Works.
 The main priority will be to provide plowed roads for emergency vehicles to respond to emergencies involving human life and safety.

 Priority One Roads are defined as all paved roads that are identified on the El Paso County Major Transportation Corridor map as major arterials and such other road sections as defined by the Director of the Department of Transportation.
 There are 183 unique named Priority One roads totaling 870 miles.

-Priority Two Roads are defined as roads that collect traffic from subdivision roads and allow traffic circulation within residential areas, while providing channels to the major arterial system.
-There are 824 unique named Priority Two roads totaling 775 miles.
+Priority Two Roads are defined as roads that collect traffic from subdivision roads and allow traffic circulation within residential areas while providing channels to the major arterial system.
+There are 824 uniquely named Priority Two roads totaling 775 miles.

 Priority Three Roads are roads that are residential in nature.
 These roads will be plowed when time, available funds, and equipment permit.
-There are 1,461 unique named Priority Three roads totaling 325 miles.
+There are 1,461 uniquely named Priority Three roads totaling 325 miles.